 Applications must be returned no later than

-The Grant Aid Evening will be held on 11th October 2017
+The Grant Aid Evening will be held in October 2018, date to be confirmed

 Westbury Town Council has recently reviewed its Grant Aid process, including the policy, application process and timescales, especially the application dates and the timescales, especially the application dates and the time of year the Grant Aid evening is held.

 Our new policy covers many questions people have regarding grants including the criteria on which grant applications are assessed.